Oral cancer overview

-From accurate staging to the newest treatments, as a patient at Seattle Cancer Care Alliance, you will receive state-of-the-art treatments from some of the world’s leading doctors.
+From accurate staging to the newest treatments, as a patient at Seattle Cancer Care Alliance (SCCA), you will receive state-of-the-art treatments from some of the world’s leading doctors.
 Your team of doctors focus on treating patients with various oral cancers, including mouth cancer, tongue cancer, tonsil cancer, and throat cancer.

 If you or someone you know has recently been diagnosed with oral cancer, you're probably thinking hard about what to do next.
 Educating yourself about cancer and understanding the various treatment options that are explained on these pages is a good start.
 However, your most important decision is selecting where to get your cancer treated.